josephberger/PanOS-Master-Tshoot/README.md

 # PanOS Master Tshooter

 PanOS Master Tshooter (MT) was designed for quick ad-hoc tshooting information for PanOS NGFWs connected to a Panorama.
 The intention is to provide a quick way to get runtime information from NGFWs by sending the commands through Panorama or directly to an NGFW.
-Especially useful in an environment with many NGFWs connected to a single Panorama that have a lot of network and interface configurations (such as BGP, multi-vsys, multi-vr etc).
+Especially useful in an environment with many NGFWs connected to a single Panorama that have a lot of network and interface configurations (such as BGP, multi-vr etc).
 Not intended to replace any of the Panorama or NGFW functionality, but to provide a quick way to get information without having to log into each NGFW individually.

 ## Version Changes